skarpdev/hapi-test-utils/README.md

 yarn add --dev hapi-test-utils # or npm install --save-dev hapi-test-utils
 ```

-The package exports and object with "namespaces" for the various test functionality, which will be covered below
+The package exports an object with "namespaces" for the various test functionality, which will be covered below
 ## Routes

 The `routing` namespace currently contains one helper for testing whether routes have been registered.
 Imagine some code like this